Aspiring Leaders Forum

 12 Aug 2022

-CanTeen Leaders, Finn (Wellington), Josh (Auckland), and Teri (Dunedin) were selected to attend the 2022 Aspiring Leaders Forum Te Wānanga Rangatira Tūmanako, alongside two CanTeen Youth Workers, Emma (Auckland) and Abi (Wellington) held in Wellington.
+Canteen Leaders Finn (Wellington), Josh (Auckland), and Teri (Dunedin) were selected to attend the 2022 Aspiring Leaders Forum Te Wānanga Rangatira Tūmanako, alongside two Canteen Youth Workers, Emma (Auckland) and Abi (Wellington) held in Wellington.

 Youth Worker Abi, who was also a facilitator on the Forum, believes that it helps “drill into your way of leadership, your values, and what guides your decisions.”

-Abi also found the Forum’s focus on ‘servant leadership’ (before you can lead you must serve first) inspiring and “in alignment with CanTeen’s organisational focus.”
+Abi also found the Forum’s focus on ‘servant leadership’ (before you can lead you must serve first) inspiring and “in alignment with Canteen’s organisational focus.”

 “It was peaceful, being in nature and working together towards a collective goal.”
 Said Youth Worker Emma.

 The Forum brings together a diverse range of rangatahi from the ages of 18-24 and aims to inspire the next generation.
-Finn’s highlight from the Forum was the small group discussions, “just being around people from all walks of life, and we all clicked really well.”
+Finn’s highlight from the Forum was the small group discussions, “just being around people from all walks of life, and we all clicked well.”

 The key inspirational takeaway of the Forum for Josh was that everyone has leadership qualities and can make an impact.

-“You don’t have to be at the top to be a leader – no matter where you are you can do something.”
+“You don’t have to be at the top to be a leader – no matter where you are, you can do something.”